qcappart/hybrid-cp-rl-solver/README.md

 # Hybrid solver for combinatorial optimization problems

-[Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming) (DP), which combines both mathematical modeling and computer programming to solve complex optimization problems, has found applications in numerous fields.
-The well-known challenge one faces with DP is the state-space explosion problem: the number of generated states grows exponentially, which make DP intractable for solving large problems.

 Combinatorial optimization has found applications in numerous fields, from aerospace to transportation planning and economics.
 The goal is to find an optimal solution among a finite set of possibilities.
 The well-known challenge one faces with combinatorial optimization is the state-space explosion problem: the number of possibilities grows exponentially with the problem size, which makes solving intractable for large problems.